joshuatz/globlist-packer/README.md

 Version | Date | Notes
 --- | --- | ---
 `v0.1.0` | {RELEASE_DATE} | Initial Release 🚀

-## Todos / Future Improvements
-Ideally, this should support packing to a directory, *without* archiving.
-So that you could use it to do something like help with preparing `/dist`.

 ## Related Projects
 Of course, after building this tool I immediately found some that might have fit the bill for what I needed.
 However, all of these are slightly different from what this tool offers: